UTEP vs. North Texas NCAA Football Odds, Plays and Insights | November 13, 2021

 North Texas Stats and Trends

-- This year, the Mean Green have an ATS record of 4-3 in their seven games as an underdog of 1.5 points or more.
+- The Mean Green are 4-3 ATS when underdogs by 1.5 points or more this year.

-- North Texas' games this season have gone over the total in three out of eight opportunities (37.5%).
+- North Texas' games this season have gone over the point total in 37.5% of its opportunities (three times in eight games with a set point total).

-- In games that North Texas amasses more than 325.1 yards, the team is 4-2 against the spread and 2-5 overall.
+- In games that North Texas totals more than 325.1 yards, the team is 4-2 against the spread and 2-5 overall.

 - The Mean Green have turned the ball over one more time (14 total) than the Miners have forced a turnover (13) this season.